Watch videos with career advice from people who use Japanese in their jobs on the Japanese Career Video page.

 Majority of JET participants teach English in elementary, junior high, and/or high schools as ALT (Assistant Language Teacher).
 There are also positions for Coordinator for International Relation (CIR) who engage in internationalization, translation, and interpretation at local offices.
 Application information becomes available in October, and the deadline is November.

 has a few teaching assistant fellowships in Japan.
-Application for the 2018-19 fellowship closes on November 9th, 2017.
+Application is generally due in early November.

-has six Study/Research Awards for graduating seniors for 2019-20 that combines further language study and independent research, placed at a local university outside of Tokyo.
+has very few Study/Research Awards for graduating seniors that combines further language study and independent research, placed at a local university outside of Tokyo.
 Two years of language study is required.
 Fields of study in Japan Studies, Pacific Rim Relations, Critical Issues of Contemporary Society, Issues of Global Society, or Education. in teaching assistant fellowships in Japan.
 There are no English Teaching Assistant Awards sent to Japan.
-For 2019-20 awards, online application closes on October 9th, 2018.
+Online application is generally due in early October.